AdobeDocs/journey-optimizer-learn.en/help/summit/l820-lab-workbook/lesson-3-create-a-mobile-in-app-campaign.md

 ### Excercise 3.1 Create a mobile in-app campaign

-In this exercise, you will create an in-app messaging campaign, design and customize the in-app message, and send the in-app message to your own device.
+In this exercise, you create an in-app messaging campaign, design,and customize the in-app message, and activate the in-app message for your own user.

 #### 3.1.1 Create the campaign